Japanese Company Develops a Solar Cell With Record-Breaking 26%+ Efficiency

 On the other hand if efficiency goes down 2x but cost reduces by 10x we could put solar panels out in the desert and get good use out of it.

 Cost is not everything, that is pretty dumb economic thinking.
 Cost efficiency is everything, the return on capital investment.
 With branded solar energy systems, retained capital investment is as important as energy generated.
 Want it the price of a home with a top quality solar energy system versus a home without one.
 What premium can you start to charge on a home where the supply charge for electricity is higher than the cost of actual supply of electricity, a house that is basically black out proof.
-Whe
+Where energy running cost for a car heads to zero.

+So in mid level housing density, how close to an effective solar energy system for a two story town house, where a premium is paid, due to limited are for panels.
+It makes no sense with solar panels to have them anywhere else but as close as practicable to the point of demand, screw the insensate greed of the energy companies.
+Doing away with the electrical grid all together in suburban low density housing would be a major victory for the majority, screw the energy companies, they can pretty much choke on their own gas (tee hee).

 Over time, though, the cost almost always comes down unless there's a reliance on highly valuable raw materials (such as gold).

-Cost and Toxicity (Score:1)
+Cost and Toxicity (Score:2, Insightful)

 The only reasonable improvements are in reducing the cost of manufacturing and reducing the amazingly toxic byproducts of solar cell production.